New Orleans Center for Creative Arts: Curriculum

 Launched in the fall of 2011, NOCCA's Academic Studio is a full-day, diploma-granting attendance option.
 To enroll in the Academic Studio, prospective students must successfully complete an arts audition and be accepted into a Level I program in one of NOCCA's eleven arts disciplines.
+Students that have gotten accepted into Academic Studio may also have to do a high school placement test.

 Admissions process

 NOCCA acceptance is by audition only.
+Students can also apply for full day when they get accepted.